Cognigy/salesforce-integrations/README.md

 To force deployment:

-1. In the terminal, open the the `salesforce-integrations` folder.
+1. In the terminal, open the `salesforce-integrations` folder.
 2. Run the following command replacing `your_login_username@example.com` with your actual username:

    ```bash